arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 # Configuring the Development Environment
-Before you can start programming OpenMV sketches for the Portenta you need to download and install the OpenMV IDE.
+Before you can start programming OpenMV scripts for the Portenta you need to download and install the OpenMV IDE.

 ## 1. Downloading the OpenMV IDE
 Open the [OpenMV download](https://openmv.io/pages/download) page in your browser and download the version that you need for your operating system.
 Follow the instructions of the installer.
 When the installation is done open the OpenMV IDE.